tonia83731/ACcafe-vite/README.md

 This is for future development, will not include in current project

-* User can storage their wishlist and baglist and save for next open
+* User can storage their wishlist save for next open
+* User can make the payment and backstage will update status